Lauren Southern: Personal life

-Encounter with Andrew Tate
+Sexual assault allegation against Andrew Tate

 Southern wrote in her 2025 self-published memoir This Is Not Real Life that she had met Andrew Tate in Romania in 2018 with the intention of convincing him and his brother Tristan Tate to invest in a right-wing business of hers.
 She said in the book that, after he had taken her from a nightclub to her hotel room, "He kissed me.
 I wasn’t expecting it, and I wasn't looking for it, but I kissed him back briefly and then told him I wanted to sleep."
 She said that, after he insisted on touching her and she tried to fight back, he "put his arm around my neck and began strangling me unconscious.
 I tried to fight back….
-I’d prefer not to share the rest.
-It’s pretty obvious.”
+I'd prefer not to share the rest.
+It's pretty obvious."
 Southern said in the book that the episode was one of the reasons why she had decided to leave the right-wing political sphere.

+She told the New Yorker that she had been certain she could not "retain my status within the right-wing world" if she spoke about it.
+She recalled acknowledging to Tate immediately after the incident that her "whole brand" involved blaming women for "get[ting] themselves in situations like this", and thus she did not see a way to report her own victimization "without destroying my career."

 Return to Canada

-In June 2023, Southern moved back to Canada from Australia with her son after her husband left her.
+In June 2023, Southern moved back to Canada from Australia with her son after her ex-husband left her.